n-engine/devit/README.md

 ---

-**Built with Rust 🦀, paranoia 🔐, and too many hours debugging Claude's creative patch formats.**
+**Built with Rust 🦀, paranoia 🔐, and co‑built with GPT‑5 Codex and Claude Desktop.**